Chameleon (1998 film)

-Chameleon is a 1998 science fiction action film television movie, written by Bennett Cohen and directed by Stuart Cooper.
+Chameleon is a 1998 American-Australian science fiction action film television movie, written by Bennett Cohen and directed by Stuart Cooper.
 This is the first film of a trilogy and was followed by Chameleon II: Death Match and Chameleon 3: Dark Angel.
 Chameleon was originally aired on October 22, 1998 on UPN.

 Plot

 Kam (Bobbie Phillips) is a genetic creation, made to be a super killer.
 She, however, discovers her maternal instincts while trying to protect a child from government.